 Yes, that Gil Sanders.

-Now I point all of this out because, as X points out, now that I refuted Mr. Sander’ argument, I would also like to emphasize just how bad it is.
+Now I point all of this out because, now that I refuted Mr. Sander’ argument, I would also like to emphasize just how bad it is.
 As Richard Yetter Chappell points out:

 Further, I think insults aren’t always inappropriate.
 Creationists and homophobes, for example, tend to make revealingly bad arguments.
 In critiquing these arguments, we first aim to show why the conclusion doesn’t follow.
 But we are also in a position to draw a conclusion about the character of the person advancing the argument.
 Many arguments are so bad that they could not be honestly made by any informed rational person.
 Thus anyone who makes them must be either stupid, ignorant, or dishonest.
 In the course of criticising such an argument, a partisan may wish to point this out, just to emphasize how incredibly bad the argument really is.
 I don’t think it’s necessary wrong to do so.
 Some positions are so lacking in rational warrant that they deserve our scorn.https://www.philosophyetc.net/…/attacks-and-arguments.html

 And one reason why I want to emphasize just how bad Mr. Sanders’ argument is that similar “arguments” are so commonly used by right-wing evangelicals and reactionary Catholics to claim that one is committed to a position which would justify anything — murder, man-on-dog sex ala Rick Santorum, whatever.
 So I am glad to have the opportunity to squash it like a bug.